 Like the Google Backup method, these will allow you to transfer your apps from one Android device to another.
 Most of these options are available from the Google Play Store and sometimes preinstalled.

 The best and most reliable are those offered by device manufacturers such as LG Mobile Switch, Huawei Backup, and Samsung Smart Switch.
-There are also other third-party apps, like Helium, but these have a mixed reputation, with users reporting they don’t work as well on certain devices.
+You can also find other third-party apps, but these have a mixed reputation, with users reporting they don’t work as well on certain devices.

 Samsung Smart Switch, for instance, will let you transfer apps and your other content from one Samsung device to another.
 You can do this wirelessly or connect your devices together using a suitable USB cable.